starkinfra/sdk-node/README.md

 3.1.2.
 Go to Menu > Integrations

 3.1.3.
-Click on the "New Project" button
+Click on the 'New Project' button

 3.1.4.
 Create a Project: Give it a name and upload the public key you created in section 2